NEW YORK (

 "We're backing the wrong battery-assisted vehicle," Bliss told me as he assembled handlebars in front of his West Village bike shop,

 .
 "When you get people riding around upright, not looking like some angry street racer, batteries that help you ride easily make a difference."

 Bliss had assembled for me as critical a future as any in the world of alternative vehicles: The elBoda Boda electric pedal-assisted cargo bike, made by five-person, Petaluma, Calif.-based

 If my month riding the elBoda Boda around town and out near my home in suburban Harrison is any indication, it's easy to easy see why The Man is cracking down.
 Battery-assisted bikes are the crack cocaine of new-age transportation.
-Use one once and you will never want to use anything else again.